jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference/Access-Control/Signature-In-URL.md

 In which, compared with the algorithm including signature in the header, the main differences are as follows:

-1. It is required to encode the calculated signature in URL-Encode
+1.It is required to encode the calculated signature in URL-Encode

-2. Exchange Date in StringToSign to Expires
+2.Exchange Date in StringToSign to Expires

-3. Simultaneous inclusion of signature in URL and Head is not supported.
+3.Simultaneous inclusion of signature in URL and Head is not supported.

 Example code: